 - Compare glibc versions of host and container.
 The container's libraries are only replaced when they are older than the host's libraries. - Check ABI compatibility between host and container glibc.
-Host and container glibc libraries must have the same soname.
+Host and container glibc libraries must have the same soname for the replacement to take place.